 [Tejal Desai] 23:56

 Maybe just to add, I think it is part of that safety valve, you know, figuring out how to have funding or support for students that, you know, I think one of the reasons it's such a, it can become a toxic environment is because you're beholden to that lab for your well being your funding, your you know, you may not have any other means.
 And so, you know, we need to figure out a system where we can really fund our trainees, in a way that is not you're not beholden to that one person for the rest of your graduate or postdoctoral career.

 [Willow Coyote-Maestas] 24:37

 think that there's a really important question that was just added to that on this point.
 That was added to the q-and-a.
 Just there's a pilot bias response team and the grand vision and the deans anonymous portal in the School of Nursing.
-What what what what's limiting us to doing that in the School of Pharmacy to have some anonymous feedback form
+What's limiting us to doing that in the School of Pharmacy to have some anonymous feedback form.